Enable Private Service Connect for your workspace

 This feature requires the Premium plan.

-Two Private Service Connect options
+With Private Service Connect you can:

 Terminology